Losin' It: Critical response

 The film received negative reviews from critics.

-It has an 18% score on Rotten Tomatoes based on 11 reviews.
+Gene Siskel and Roger Ebert criticized the film on their TV program At the Movies.
+Siskel called it "dreadful" and "predictable."
+Ebert described the themes of the movie as "sick" for suggesting that young men should seek out prostitutes or older women instead of forming relationships with women their own age.
+Janet Maslin of The New York Times praised Shelley Long for her charm and skill at physical comedy, calling her "the best thing in the movie."
+But she criticized the screenplay for its excesses and suggested that most of the cast "might fare much better in a different movie."

 Box office

 The film opened in 180 theatres in New York and Los Angeles opening with a "lackluster" $437,257 for the weekend.

 Home media

 MGM released Losin' It as a Region 1 DVD on February 6, 2001.
 Kino Lorber released the film on Blu-ray on March 5, 2019.